dasch-swiss/dsp-das/README.md

 ### E2E Tests

-- There are three spm scripts to run the E2E tests.
+There are three NPM scripts to run the E2E tests:

 - `npm run e2e-ci-dev` will run the E2E tests in the console in a development environment.
 - `npm run e2e-ci` will run the E2E tests in the console in a production environment.
-This is the command that is run on GitHub CI.
+This is the command run also on GitHub CI.
-- `npm run e2e-local` will open the Cypress UI which will enable you to easy run individual tests and see every step as it runs.
+- `npm run e2e-local` will open the Cypress UI which will enable to run individual tests easily and see every step as it runs.

 ## Further Documentation